Enjoy a family nature day out with a visit to Kooragang Wetlands also known as Ash Island.

 This is the 131 Radar Station Ash Island built in 1942 to protect Newcastle during World War II.
 It was a station linked up with two others, one in Nelson Bay and the other in Catherine Hill Bay as part of a system to detect enemy aircraft

-Our last stop on the island is a stroll along the Welcome Walk boardwalk through the mangroves.
+Don’t leave Ash Island without strolling along the Welcome Walk boardwalk through the mangroves.

 It’s a raised 1km walkway which takes approximately 30 minutes round-trip back to the carpark.
 Along the way, there’s different vegetation to walk through including remnants of rainforest and mangroves.
 Take time to observe tiny crabs in the mud flats.